 An effective teacher is a good listener.
 She seeks to understand first the situation by listening to her students.
 In that way, she knows the real circumstances and helps her students deliberately.

-The listening approach is for everyone in the classroom that is why every student also displays confidence in sharing their situation.
+The listening approach is for everyone in the classroom which is why every student also displays confidence in sharing their situation.

 Have you tried this approach?
 If so, perhaps you’ve developed partnerships in your class rather than authoritarian encounters.
 Possibly, you are doing your best to help your students understand their own worth and potential.